Social sciences – classroom activities

-- Ask students to identify and show how the cultural identities of three New Zealanders have influenced their career choices and actions.
+- Ask learners to identify and show how the cultural identities of three New Zealanders have influenced their career choices and actions.

-- Ask students to identify an organisation and demonstrate how the past management or leadership structure is different from the current structure.
+- Ask learners to identify an organisation and demonstrate how the past management or leadership structure is different from the current structure.

-- Create discussion about how students' movement from one place to another for studying has an impact on the place they leave, and the place they move to.
+- Create discussion about how learners' movement from one place to another for studying has an impact on the place they leave, and the place they move to.